 But what is the difference between these phenomenal mics?
 And which is better?
-If you’ve been asking yourself these questions for a while, don’t worry, we’re here to help.
+We’re here to help!

 Below, we’ve taken an in-depth look at both the RE20 and the RE320 from Electro-Voice.
-Leaving no stone unturned, we’ve investigated their design, sound quality, and price.
-All this is to help you determine which would be best for your recording needs.
+We’ve investigated their design, sound quality, and price to help you determine which would be best for your recording needs.

 Are you ready?
 Let’s begin!

 Before we start looking at the remarkable internal features each of these microphones has, let’s look at their overall design.

 Both are sleek, modern-looking mics, and aside from their color, their aesthetics aren’t much different.

 The RE20 has a silver-gray finish, while the RE320 has a classic black color.
 It’s not just the appearance of these microphones that have been thought about, though.
 Both are constructed from strong, durable steel to give them extra strength and protection against the occasional bump or drop.

 A steel mesh grille runs underneath each microphone’s casing, which adds extra protection to the capsule and internal circuitry.
 The weight of each microphone is the same, with each coming in at 1lb.

 This makes them reasonably lightweight, so there’s less of a need to worry about them slowly pulling a boom arm downwards or falling out of a shock mount while you’re recording.